Operations

 Operating modes

-Operator offers two modes:
+Operator offers three modes:

 - Manual mode: Fully operator-driven.
 No AI suggestions for tool executions, but you can still use chat with AI for questions and analysis.